A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

-To summarize, the ``magic" of the IV method is in allowing for the estimation of ATE in the presence of unmeasured confounding variables.
-The requirement is assurance from theory that the IV satisfies the conditions stated above.
-Then, the TSLS estimate (A5, in Appendix A) consistently estimates ATE.
-In the just identified case, and with the data on the instruments normalized such that $Z^TZ=1$, the expression in (A5) reduces to that in Eq.
-5.
+To summarize, the ``magic'' of the IV method is in allowing the estimation of ATE in the presence of unmeasured confounding variables.
+The only requirement is assurance from theory and/or domain knowledge that the IV satisfies the conditions stated above.
+Technically, two additional conditions must also be assumed; they are often addressed separately because they do not pertain to how ATE is estimated, but rather to how it is interpreted.
+Finally, it is also important to point out that the IV assumptions allow for assessing causality, often called ``identification of a causal effect'' in causal inference circles.
+But the IV assumptions do not imply that a regression coefficient equals the ATE\@.
+That equivalence additionally relies on a linear structural model and the assumption that the causal effect is constant across the units.
+See the Conclusions and Discussion section for further elaboration of these subtle issues.